Skip to Main Content PCC Library Logo

 PCC offers two related certificates, one built upon the other.
 Students can earn one or both Certificates described below.
 Use the tabs on the left to find our more details on required courses.

-1. DIGITIZATION SKILLS FOR LIBRARIES & CULTURAL HERITAGE CERTIFICATE
+1. DIGITIZATION SKILLS FOR LIBRARIES & CULTURAL HERITAGE INSTITUTIONS CERTIFICATE

 4 courses,10 units, Certificate of Achievement